Walk-in shower ideas – 20 ways to embrace this hot showering trend

 6. Don’t sacrifice the bath

-Try a side-by-side layout that will use-up less of the bathroom footprint than having bath and shower set apart.
-It will also more leave space for the basin and loo to be positioned on an opposite wall.
-Opt for a glass corner-shaped screen to separate bath and shower, which will keep the bathroom feeling bright and airy and also help to prevent splashes escaping too.
+Try a side-by-side layout that will use up less of the bathroom footprint than having bath and shower set apart.
+It will also leave more space for the basin and loo to be positioned on an opposite wall.
+Opt for a glass screen to separate the bath and shower, which will keep the bathroom feeling bright and airy and also help to prevent splashes from escaping too.

 7. Keep it contained